austimkelly/blog/doc/security_prompts_for_copilot.md

 </details>

-# Scope: Highlighted Code
+# Prompts for Code Fragments

-Here are prompts I've found useful when working with a line or block of code:
+Here are prompts I've found useful when working with a line or block of code.
+These are very straight foward so did no include any sample output.

 ## Prompt: Fix a vulnerabity